 (B) When benefits are reduced, suspended, or terminated in violation of the provisions of paragraph (A) of this rule, benefits shall be reinstated to the previous level.

-(C) When the request for a state hearing is received by the state or local agency within ten calendar days after the effective date of the adverse action (the ten-day time limit does not apply in the food assistance program), and when good cause is shown for the delay in making the request, benefits shall be reinstated to the previous level.
+(C) When the request for a state hearing is received by the state or local agency within ten calendar days after the effective date of the adverse action (the ten-day time limit does not apply to SNAP), and when good cause is shown for the delay in making the request, benefits shall be reinstated to the previous level.
 "Reinstatement of benefits to the previous level" means that benefits shall be reinstated retroactive to the date the benefits were reduced, suspended, or terminated.

 (1) "Good cause" is defined as death in the immediate family, sudden illness, or injury of the individual or a member of the individual's immediate family, or other circumstances that reasonably prevented requesting a hearing within the timely notice period.

-(2) Food assistance benefits shall not be reinstated when the assistance group has specifically waived continuation of benefits, or when the certification period has expired.
+(2) SNAP benefits shall not be reinstated when the assistance group has specifically waived continuation of benefits, or when the certification period has expired.

 (D) When an adverse action was taken without prior notice, pursuant to paragraph (A) of rule 5101:6-2-05 of the Administrative Code, and when the hearing request is received by either the state or local agency within fifteen calendar days from the mailing date of the notice of adverse action, benefits shall be reinstated to the previous level.

-(E) When food assistance benefits are reduced or terminated because of a mass change, and when the assistance group's hearing request is received by either the state or local agency within fifteen calendar days from the mailing date of the mass change notice, food assistance benefits shall be reinstated to the previous level if the following conditions are met:
+(E) When SNAP benefits are reduced or terminated because of a mass change, and when the assistance group's hearing request is received by either the state or local agency within fifteen calendar days from the mailing date of the mass change notice, SNAP benefits shall be reinstated to the previous level if the following conditions are met: